Skip to content

 • Color: blue, with a light pattern.

-• Preheating: Rinse with hot water before use to maintain stable heat.
+• Preheating: Rinse with hot water before use for stable heat retention.

-• Cleaning: rinse with clean water only; do not use detergent.
+• Cleaning: Rinse only with clean water; do not use detergent.

-• Drying: Rinse after brewing tea, leave with the lid open to dry completely.
+• Drying: After tea, rinse, and leave with the lid open to dry completely.

-• Avoid thermal shock: do not switch suddenly from cold to hot and vice versa; do not use on direct flame.
+• Avoid thermal shock: Do not switch suddenly from cold to hot and vice versa; do not use over direct flame.

-• Dedication: due to the unglazed/clay surface, it is worth "locking in" to one type of tea (mainly for Japanese green teas).
+• Dedication: Due to the unglazed/clay surface, it is advisable to "dedicate" it to one type of tea (primarily for Japanese green teas).

 Teavolution Tea Blog